 Radiography & Ultrasound

-These are the most commonly used imaging techniques in horses and our vets have access to a full range of portable digital equipment in addition to the technologically advanced machines available at our diagnostic centre.
+Radiography and ultrasound are the most commonly used imaging techniques in horses and our vets have access to a full range of portable digital equipment.
+This is in addition to the technologically advanced machines available at our diagnostic centre.
 All images obtained from these techniques are stored digitally and are available immediately to our clinicians.

 Radiography is often the first imaging technique used to evaluate lameness by visualising bones and joints.
 Portable machines are frequently used to assess the lower limbs, including fracture injuries.
 Our state-of-the-art system at the diagnostic centre is very useful for imaging the upper limb, head, neck or back.
 However, in areas of the horse’s anatomy where there is more soft tissue cover, such as the pelvis and lower back, it may be used in conjunction with other imaging techniques such as scintigraphy.